sam-holt/elevator/README.md

   npm install
   npm run dev
   ```
-- follow the provided localhost link to run the experience locally in your browser
+- follow the provided localhost link to run the experience in your browser

 ## Features